Where in the Torah is Haman, the wicked villain of the Purim story, mentioned?

 How about Esther, the heroine of the story?

-Although the Purim story took place many hundreds of years after the Torah was completed, Jewish tradition takes it as axiomatic that everything, past and present, minor and major, has some allusion in the Torah.
+Although the Purim story took place many hundreds of years after the Torah was completed, Jewish tradition takes it as axiomatic that everything, past and present, and future, minor and major, has some allusion in the Torah.
 Sometimes we are granted insight into the Torah reference, and many times not.

 Regarding Esther, the Talmud tells us that her name has the same root letters as the Hebrew word for “hidden,” and that her name is alluded to in the verses in the Torah (Devarim chapter 31) that speak of the times in history where G-d’s presence is hidden.
 The connection to Purim is obvious.
 Unique among Jewish holidays, the Purim story does not tell of any open, obvious miracles performed by G-d.
 Indeed, His name is not mentioned in the Megillah at all.
 The lesson of Purim is that even when not obvious, when G-d’s face is hidden, He is still there pulling the strings from behind the mask.
 (This is one of the reasons we wear masks and costumes on Purim).